rclone/rclone/CONTRIBUTING.md

 Documentation for rclone sub commands is with their code, eg `cmd/ls/ls.go`.

+Note that you can use [GitHub's online editor](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository) for small changes in the docs which makes it very easy.

 ## Making a release ##

 There are separate instructions for making a release in the RELEASE.md